matthet/transactions-cloud/README.md

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
-You will also see any lint errors in the console.

 ### `npm test`

-Launches the test runner in the interactive watch mode.<br>
+Launches the test runner in the interactive watch mode.
-See the section about [running tests](#running-tests) for more information.

 ## Transactions Cloud
 Application allowing you to observe and highlight specific kinds of transactions.